bitcoin-sv/bsv-components-library/doc/README.md

  * The Objects containing information about *Transactions*, *Inputs*, *Outputs*, etc, are called "Bitcoin Objects*
  * A *Bitcoin Object* is created by using a *Builder* (a helper class)
  * A "Bitcoin Object" is **Immutable**.
 Once created, it cannot be modified
- * If you need to modify a *Bitcoin Object*, then you murt crate a copy, change whatever information you want and *build* a new *bitcoin Object* from it.
+ * If you need to modify a *Bitcoin Object*, then you must crate a copy, change whatever information you want and *build* a new *bitcoin Object* from it.
- * A *Bitcoin Object* can be crated directly from a *raw surce* (a Byte Array or an Hexadecimal representation of it)
+ * A *Bitcoin Object* can be created directly from a *raw source* (a Byte Array or an Hexadecimal representation of it)

 This is an example of how to create a *Transaction* from a *Byte Array* in *Hexadecimal* format: